-The 2018 UConn International Case Challenge was held at the University of Connecticut, Storrs Campus from Wednesday evening, November 7 through Sunday morning, November 11th.
+The 2018 UConn International Business Case Challenge (formerly knows as the CIBER Case Challenge) was held at the University of Connecticut, Storrs Campus from Wednesday evening, November 7 through Sunday morning, November 11th.
 This past year marked the 15th Annual Case Challenge, and was the most successful competition yet!
 Students competed from schools across the world – from right here at UConn to Florida State University, from the University of Trento in Italy to the University of Johannesburg in South Africa.
 Students were divided into teams by both school and major (Marketing, Management/Global Business, Finance/Accounting, and IT/Operations Management).
 Therefore, teams had to intensely research na international business case over a short period of time, all while overcoming the challenge of working with students possessing completely different perspectives than their own.

 Students arrived on Wednesday and were welcomed by a hospitable CIBER staff and a delicious welcome dinner provided by the Nathan Hale Inn.
 Thursday was dedicated to an activity day focused on team bonding.
 Participants traveled to Connecticut’s capitol of Hartford to explore the city, postulate at the Connecticut Science Center, and critique art at the Wadsworth Antheneum Museum of Art!